Our Holiday Decor

 It actually came with a red felt (see below!).

-Nothing like beautiful boxwood wreaths inside windows to bring the magic inside!
+Beautiful boxwood wreaths inside windows bring the magic inside.

-To hang them, I just stuck are 3-5lb command hooks on the center of windows, pressed them in for 30 seconds, and left them alone for an hour.
-Later, come back and hang your wreath!
+To hang wreaths on the windows, I just stuck are 3-5lb command hooks on the center of windows, pressed them in for 30 seconds, and left them alone for an hour.
+Later, come back and hang your wreath.

 Ours are no longer made sadly but below are similar.

-Of course I wanted just a little embellishment – so I added those oversized cow bells to my wreath, with a velvet ribbon.
-You can use a velvet ribbon in lots of places in your home during the holidays (bows on garlands, tying up gifts, the back of chairs).
+I added those oversized cow bells to my wreath, (they come in brass here), with a velvet ribbon.
+You can use a velvet ribbon in lots of places in your home during the holidays (bows on garlands, gifts, the back of chairs, tied on Christmas tree branches, etc.).

 Below are some cute wreaths – don’t settle for the cheaply made ones!
 Here are some favorites: